jwarby/flappy-bird-nes/README.md

 - With the above in mind, a great resource for learning NES development is the popular [Nerdy Nights tutorials](http://nintendoage.com/forum/messageview.cfm?catid=22&threadid=7155)
 - Known issues:
-  - if the bird goes above the top of the screen, the 'Game Over' state is triggered
+  - there's a bug with the code that bounces the bird off the top of the screen - sometimes, the bird's downward speed will increase exponentially and cause it to slam into the ground